 The Beneficiary Participation domain is designed to describe the characteristics of Medi-Cal's FFS participants.
 This includes evaluations by length of enrollment, age group, aid category, gender, geographic region, race/ethnicity, and primary language.
 The baseline study periods are State Fiscal Years (SFY) 2013-14 and 2014-15.
-Most analyses in the Beneficiary Participation evaluation domain reflect only beneficiaries who were certified eligible for Medi-Cal for at least 11 months in either SFY 2013-14 or 2014-15.
+Most analyses in the Beneficiary Participation evaluation domain reflect only beneficiaries who were certified eligible for Medi-Cal for at least 11 months in either SFY 2013-14 or 2014-15 (Refer to Appendix H for demographic and administrative characteristics of individuals enrolled in FFS fewer than 11 months).